san-ghun/hongbooking/README.md

 python3 eval_booker**.py

-please install if there is no 'selenium'

-pip install selenium

 You can also do coding or web surf while the program is running

 # Automatically booking evaluation slots program